 Much has been achieved by our small group of dedicated volunteers.
 We have been able to transform Loco L11 from a rusting hulk of metal into something quite special.
 The same goes for the signal cabin: in what was a completely empty shell after de- commissioning, there is now a fully functional track diagram driven by simulators and controlled by the fully reassembled from the ground up (literally!)
 47 mini-lever, fully interlocked frame.

 But the work isn’t over by a long way.
 Now we are able to open to the public we need to complete the room where all the exhibits are on display.
-We need volunteers to restore ‘fish tank’ relays, erect timber shelving, sort out articles etc etc. From the photo you may think it is complete - but you can’t see what’s behind the camera!
+We need volunteers to erect timber shelving, help us with the painting, sort out articles and just general day to day maintenance.
+From the photo you may think it is complete - but you can’t see what’s behind the camera!

 And although L11 now has some smart new decking as seen in the adjacent picture, there are groundworks to finish, L11's roof is due for another coat of paint and the inside still needs renovating.
 There are so many interesting and varied jobs still to do, there is bound to be something to suit all tastes and skill levels.
 So why not come and join our friendly team of volunteers?